-Through the continuation of the program outlined in the 2007-08 action plan, the City of Ames utilitizing CDBG funds will attempt to continue to address these underserved needs.
-The City will seek community partners (such as for-profit and non-profit organizations, community groups, for-profit and non-profit organizations developers/contractors, and/or neigbhorhood organizations) that can help provide the necessary resources in order to address this obstacle.
+Through the continuation and implementation of new programs outlined in the 2008-09 Action Plan, the City of Ames, utilitizing CDBG funds, will attempt to continue to address these underserved needs.
+The City will seek community partners (such as for-profit and non-profit organizations, community groups, developers/contractors, and/or neighborhood organizations) that can help provide the necessary resources in order to address this obstacle.